dochy-ksti/dochy/readme.md

 sum of file sizes 173005171
 604 milliseconds
 ```
-JSON saved about 1 GB of data and takes 1906 milliseconds.
+JSON saved about 1 GB of data and took 1906 milliseconds.

-Dochy saved about 173 MB of data and takes 604 milliseconds.
+Dochy saved about 173 MB of data and took 604 milliseconds.

 Dochy took 17 % of the storage space and about one-third of the time.